A numerical approach to the non-uniqueness problem of cosmic ray two-fluid equations at shocks: Numerical framework

 which, at the discrete level, becomes similar to Eq. (\ref{eq:op1pdv}) and (\ref{eq:ecrup}) by exchanging $\bf v$ and $p_{\rm cr}$.

-Although, Eqs. (\ref{eq:apdv2}) and (\ref{eq:bvdp}) are mathematically equivalent, the numerical discretisations are not the same.
-Since the coupling term is ${\bf v \cdot \nabla}p_{\rm cr}$, we call this method as \emph{vdp} method.
+Although, Eqs. (\ref{eq:apdv2}) and (\ref{eq:bvdp}) are mathematically equivalent, the numerical discretizations are not the same.
+Since the coupling term now is ${\bf v \cdot \nabla}p_{\rm cr}$, we call this method as \emph{vdp} method.
 As before, this coupling term can be included via an operator splitting method (\emph{OpSplit-vdp}) or an unsplit method (\emph{Unsplit-vdp}).

-One may now choose a cell-centered discretization for ${\bf v}_i$ and the arithmetic average between the left and right interface values for $p_{\rm cr, i+\HALF}$.
+One may now choose a cell-centered discretization for ${\bf v}_i$ and the arithmetic average between the left and right interface values for $p_{{\rm cr}, i+\HALF}$.
 However, as it will be shown in section \ref{sec:result}, this choice leads to results that depend on the type and order of the spatial reconstruction algorithm.
-This effect is considerably less pronounced with the $pdv$ method.
+This effect is considerably less pronounced with the previous ($pdv$) method.